 The basic award is a fixed sum calculated applying a statutory formula based on the employee’s age at the date of dismissal, their gross weekly salary and their length of service.
 This can be calculated as follows:

-However, the weekly pay is capped at £538 per week (as from 6th April 2020), up to a maximum of 20 years service.
-This means that the maximum basic award an employee can receive is £16,140.
+The weekly pay is capped at £544 per week for dismissals on or after 6 April 2021, or £538 for dismissals on or after 6 April 2020, up to a maximum of 20 years service.
+This means that the maximum basic award an employee can receive is £16,320.

 However, there are certain claims for automatically unfair dismissal where the award is uncapped and, consequently, the compensation could be much higher.
-This includes if you fired somebody for taking action on health and safety grounds or because they blew the whistle for wrongdoing in the workplace, as well as where the dismissal amounts to unlawful discrimination.
+This includes if you dismissed an individual for taking action on health and safety grounds or because they ‘blew the whistle‘ for wrongdoing in the workplace, as well as where the dismissal amounts to unlawful discrimination.